dindy/event-parser/README.md

 * Share out automation events scraping to prevent ban
 * Use Linked Data as core event model with Schema.org vocabulary
 * Improve event scrapper error return
+* Missing breakline when importing ics `\n\n`
 * Why some fb images are not saved ?
 The hash not even change...
-* Missing breakline when importing ics `\n\n`
+* UID too long
+* handle page.goto fail